 Where to Stay and Eat on Capri

-In the heart of Anacapri, Antico Monastero, Anacapri is a bed and breakfast in an old monastery.
-Just outside the center of Anacapri, the 3-star Hotel Bellavista, Anacapri is one of the oldest hotels on the island.
+In the heart of Anacapri, Antico Monastero di Anacapri is a bed and breakfast in an old monastery.
+Just outside the center of Anacapri, the 3-star Hotel Bellavista is one of the oldest hotels on the island.
 Each of the 15 rooms has a private balcony.

-Gillian McGuire, author of Amalfi Coast Travel Essentials: From Positano to Minori and the Many Hidden Coves In Between, recommends Ristorante Michel’Angelo.
+Capri expert Gillian McGuire recommends Ristorante Michel’Angelo.
 Run by Gianluca (Caprese) and his wife Holly (Australian), the food is amazing and very well priced.
 They have cooking classes and picnics too!
 Another place she recommends is Torre Saracena, a laid back beach club with very fresh fish dishes in Marina Piccola.
+All photos were provided by Gillian McGuire.